theevo/CategorySwiper/Discovery-tree.md

     - 👉 create StatesView[^13]
         - inform StatesView when SwipeableCardsView swiping complete
             - call updateTopCardSwipeDirection from CategoriesSelectorView
+                - fix tests
+                    - swipe left behavior changed. for loop is giving false expectations.
+                    - check for cleared status
-                - replace card in swipedCards array
+                - ✅ replace card in swipedCards array[^25]
                 - ✅ update the card's category
             - ✅ create tests for isDoneSwiping
                 - ✅ test given transactions not empty, when all cards swiped, swipedCards has correct directions[^24]